eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >**_Asian American_**

 >>No hyphen.
-Acceptable for an American of Asian decent.
-When possible, refer to a person's country of origina or follow the person's preference.
+Acceptable for an American of Asian descent.
+When possible, refer to a person's country of origin or follow the person's preference.

 >**_Black_**